serodriguez68/deep-learning-cheatsheet/notes/Part 1 - Artificial Neural Networks (ANN)/1-intuition.md

 ### Common Combinations
 A very common combination is using the rectifier for hidden layers and sigmoids for output layers.
+See the ["coding an ann article"](2-coding-an-ann.md#which-activation-function-to-use) for more information.

 ## How do Neural Networks Make a Prediction
 Once trained, we give to the input layer the features of a single property and data will